4 creative ideas to promote your employee engagement survey

 Anna advises other companies hoping to achieve high survey participation to make it fun and competitive, include a reward, and advertise it everywhere.
 She says, "We placed notices and fun reminders about the prize up for grabs behind toilet doors, through email, in our staff and planning rooms.
 Our team is highly competitive, so the prize of a dinner out or lunch on us was a real hit!"

 2. International Cruise Excursions

 The idea: Every survey gets a theme, creating two weeks of company spirit fun.

 At International Cruise Excursions, every employee engagement survey gets a theme.
 "Our employees get excited about it, and it's a great way to have constant reminders around the office that the survey is happening," says Sara Martin, Senior Manager, Culture and Employee Experience.
 Their most recent survey set a participation goal of 90% and decided on a 1990s theme to tie it together.

-Sara says, "We had tons of great engagement ideas that we knew employees would love.
+Sara says, "We had many great engagement ideas that we knew employees would love.
 We passed out yo-yos, slap bracelets, and popular 90s candy.
-We also had spirit days like 90s grunge day that employees were really into.
+We also had spirit days like the 90s grunge day that employees were really into.
 Several communications went out, complete with 90s slang.
-In addition, in the end, we had several of our senior leaders step up to get slimed if we reached our goal."
+In addition, in the end, several of our senior leaders stepped up to get slimed if we reached our goal."